 Q. Did you hear from the pirates who cracked it at all?
 Were you aware at the time that this was inevitable, or did it come as a nasty surprise?

 A. We hoped it wouldn’t happen for a few weeks but the day after release, someone contacted us to say they already had a cracked copy and we knew we’d never see any money beyond the small up-front payment.
 That was sad.

 A. I do remember adding the intro text at the start of the game to try to pull things together with a coherent narrative.

 DK: My comment regarding the premise possibly being tacked on at the last minute emanated from reading another preview (see The One issue 70, July 1994).

 Ocean’s PR guy, Nick Clarkson, had gone to visit the magazine offices to work with them on a promotional article, but couldn’t reveal the game’s plot when it was published because it didn’t appear to have one at that stage.

-In time for the review he’d been back in touch to deliver the caveman scenario.
+In time for the review, he’d been back in touch to deliver the caveman scenario.
 Talking/joking about the lack of a story covered a couple of paragraphs in each case so I thought it was worth mentioning.

-Maybe the backstory had been decided on months previously and Nick was just unprepared.
+Maybe the backstory had been settled on months previously and Nick was just unprepared.
 I suppose if it really was switched at the 11th hour, any ideas pinned down prior to this would have flown out of the window.

-Q. Did you think about creating a floppy disk based AGA version for the A1200?
+Q. Did you think about creating a floppy disk-based AGA version for the A1200?